leesaenz/url-shortener/README.md

 ## Running the App

-To run the application, use `nodemon src/server.js`.
+To run the application, run `npm start`.

 In the next iteration, this will just use an npm command, from package.json